 Although Tom Cave would win the remaining three stages of the event, Pryce would keep close enough to him on each of those stages to maintain a decent enough lead to take the victory by 7.7 seconds.

-Rounding off the podium was Jason Pritchard; a solid drive in the rear wheel drive MK2 Escort earned him this 3rd place finish.
-Although it was a 1-2 for the new “High Tech” Hyundai i20 R5 machinery, Prichard proved that there is a real alternative to the modern rally car technology which is competitive and can delivery good results.
+Rounding off the podium was Jason Pritchard; a solid drive in the rear-wheel drive MK2 Escort earned him this 3rd place finish.
+Although it was a 1-2 for the new “High Tech” Hyundai i20 R5 machinery, Prichard proved that there is a real alternative to the modern rally car technology which is competitive and can deliver good results.

 Just missing out on the podium by some 21 seconds was event title sponsor Damian Cole (MD of Get Connected) in the Ford Fiesta WRC.
 Although Cole started off close enough to the top three in the opening stage of the day, he dropped back in the morning.
 The times in those early stages opened up the gap just that little bit too much from which he couldn’t claw back so much in the afternoon.